Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 After time to explore the contours of history and the hidden corners of Sant’Antioco, you bike back to Sardinia via an isthmus.
 Today, a newly laid bike path points the way, but it was the Carthaginians who built the causeway that links the small island to the mainland.

-Your route leads to the fascinating “ghost village” of Tratalias Vecchia.
+Your route leads to the “ghost village” of Tratalias Vecchia.
 This tiny town was abandoned in 1971 after dam construction routed water into the streets.
-The town was rebuilt on a nearby hillside, and the original medieval structures in the old town have been lovingly restored.
-Take in its distinct ambience for a while before continuing to Porto Pino Bay, a 2.5-mile-long beach of pink sands, intimate coves, and crystalline waters.
+You then ride rolling countryside roads through Cannonau vineyards and tended artichoke plots to reach your western facing hotel, perfect for sunsets over the island of Sant’Antioco.
+This afternoon, you may elect to enjoy your hotel pool or ride to Porto Pino Bay, a 2.5-mile-long beach of pink sands, intimate coves, and crystalline waters.
 This is one of the island’s most magnificent beaches – and one place where you’re likely to glimpse resident flamingos wading in nearby ponds.
-Refresh yourself with a swim here.

 Upon arrival in Sant’Anna Arresi, settle into your hotel.
 Raise a glass to your adventure over your included dinner this evening.